 You can also set up GitHub issue templates to add detail or acceptance criteria when the time comes.

-In agile, a user story is the smallest unit of work, and an Epic is essentially a "big" user story.
+In agile, a user story is the smallest unit of work, and an Epic is essentially a "big" user story or theme of work.
 If “as a customer, I want to be able to create an account” is a user story, the entire account management feature may be an Epic.

 Note: In contrast to Milestones, Epics are not necessarily related by time.
 It can take several Milestones to complete an Epic.